Braided cofree Hopf algebras and quantum multi-brace algebras: Introduction

-We also observe that quantum shuffle algebras discussed in \cite{Ro} are certainly interesting such examples.
-They are the quantization of the usual shuffle algebras on $T(V)$.
-The multiplication is constructed by replacing the flip by a braiding on $V$.
-This leads to consider the following question: what are the possible Yang-Baxter algebra structures on the tensor space $T(V)$ of a braided vector space which are compatible with the natural braiding on $T(V)$.

 In \cite{LoR}, Loday and Ronco proved a classification theorem for connected cofree bialgebras with analogues of the Poincar\'{e}-Birkhoff-Witt theorem and of the Cartier-Milnor-Moore theorem for non-cocommutative Hopf algebras.
-The main tool used is the notion of $B_\infty$-algebra.
+The main tool used is the notion of $\textbf{B}_\infty$-algebra.
 This enables one to investigate all associative algebra structures on $T(V)$ compatible with the deconcatenation coproduct.
-The point is that $T(V)$ is a connected coalgebra in the sense of Quillen \cite{Q}.
-So by using the universal property of $T(V)$ with respect to the connected coalgebra structure, the product can be rebuilt from the data of some linear maps $M_{pq}: V^{\otimes p}\otimes V^{\otimes q}\rightarrow V$ for $p,q\geq 0$.
-Conversely, one can construct associative algebra structure for such given maps under some conditions.
+By using the universal property of $T(V)$ with respect to the connected coalgebra structure, the product can be rebuilt from the data of some linear maps $M_{pq}: V^{\otimes p}\otimes V^{\otimes q}\rightarrow V$ for $p,q\geq 0$.
+Conversely, one can construct an associative algebra structure for such given maps under some associativity conditions.
 Furthermore, with this algebra structure and the deconcatenation coproduct, $T(V)$ becomes a bialgebra.
-We extend this to the braided framework, where we use the "quantized" coproduct instead of the tensor deconcatenation coproduct of $T(V)\otimes T(V)$. $T(V)$ will become a "twisted" Hopf algebra in the sense of \cite{Ro}.
-The underlying associative algebra structure is provided by the quantum $B_\infty$-algebra structure.
-This new object is not just the generalization of $B_\infty$-algebras, but also of Yang-Baxter algebras.